-The Gnome zinc project is located in British Columbia, Canada.
-The land claims encompass 5,429 hectares and are located strategically in the heart of an area home to some of Canada's important zinc deposits and the focus of much past exploration.
+The Gnome zinc project has land claims that encompass 5,429 hectares and are located strategically in the heart of an area home to some of Canada's important zinc deposits and the focus of much past exploration.
 The Gnome project lies 70 km SE from the Cirque Zn-Pb-Ag deposit and 46 km SE along trend from the Akie Zn-Pb-Ag deposit, all of which are in the Kechika trough, a geological belt northeast of Williston Lake containing these and other sediment-hosted Zn-Pb-Ag prospects along trend.
 These deposits and prospects were discovered in the heyday of northern British Columba Zn-Pb-Ag exploration during the late 1970's and early 1980's.